rhyslwells/Data-Archive/content/categories/machine-learning/Clustering.md

 tags:
 - clustering
 ---
 Clustering involves grouping a set of data points into subsets or clusters based on inherent patterns or similarities.
-It is an [[Unsupervised Learning]]technique used for tasks like customer segmentation and [[uncategorised/Outliers|anomalies]] detection.
+It is an [[Unsupervised Learning]]technique used for tasks like customer segmentation and [[Outliers|anomalies]] detection.

 The primary goal of clustering is to organize data by grouping similar items.